vedanth2806/Customer-Purchase-Portal-MENDIX-/README.md

 6. Once after the payment is successfull a invoice pdf shoould be given to the customer for download.
 7. Each customer should have their payment history.

 Customer without Login
 1. View the product details.
 2. On clicking any of the product, a pop shouod be displayed to sign-up.
 3. Once after sign-up the customer can proceed to purchase.

-ShopOwner
+Shop Owner

-  1.Owner can view the orders placed by the customers.
+1. Owner can view the orders placed by the customers.

-  2.Owner can confirm the orders by checking the availability of the products ordered and make it ready for the delivery.
+2. Owner can confirm the orders by checking the availability of the products ordered and make it ready for the delivery.

-  3.Owner can view all payments done.
+3. Owner can view all payments done.

-  4.Owner can get all details of the products, payments.
+4. Owner can get all details of the products, payments.
+5. Owner can import bulk products through excell sheet using Excell importer.

 Delivery

-  1.The delivery interface shows orders that are ready for delivery.
+1. The delivery interface shows orders that are ready for delivery.

-  2.Once after the items are delivered he/she can update the status.
+2. Once after the items are delivered he/she can update the status.